fvwmorg/fvwm3/dev-docs/INSTALL.md

 Installation Instructions
 =========================

-FVWM3 prefers `meson` as its build tool chain, but provides `autotools` as a legacy fallback on older systems.
+FVWM3 uses `meson` as its build tooling.

 Dependencies
 ============